Best Prenatal Vitamins in Pakistan: What Every Expecting Mother Should Know

 What to Avoid in Prenatal Supplements

-Some ingredients and formulations raise red flags:
+Some ingredients and formulations raise red flags.

 - High-dose vitamin A as retinol: Above 3,000 mcg (10,000 IU) of preformed retinol is linked to birth defects.
-This applies to retinol not beta-carotene, which is safe.
+This applies to retinol, not beta-carotene, which is safe.
 Check labels carefully.

 - Herbal blends and “traditional” additions: Some Pakistani-marketed prenatals include herbal mixtures (ashwagandha, shatavari) without proper safety data for pregnancy.
 Avoid any prenatal with herbal ingredients unless your doctor specifically approves them.